johnnyboi1016/dsc-mod-3-project-v2-1/README.md

 ## Data Cleaning, Exploration, Transformation
 This portion of the project lived up to the cliche we are so familiar with: cleaning and prep work before modeling takes up 80% of a data scientist's time.
 This was definitely true for me this project, despite having a dataset already fairly 'clean' and updated near daily by the City of Chicago.

 I adopted a balanced mindset of simplifying features and their values in regards to how different events, elements, values should be separated when examined as a contributing factor to a severe crash.
-Boiling down a large spread of values to a few with relative significance behind them would vary wildly depending on the eye of the beholder.
-This is where a data scientist's domain knowledge and personal biases could heavily influence how this part of the process is performed.
+The goal was to treat every feature as categorical - binary if possible.
+Boiling down a large spread of values to a few with relative significance behind them could vary greatly depending on the eye of the beholder.
+This is where a data scientist's domain knowledge and personal biases would heavily influence how this part of the process is performed.
 In the end, being able to explain and understand why a feature was changed, removed or added is paramount to properly interpreting the modeling results.

 ## Final list of curated features and binned values:

-`POSTED_SPEED_LIMIT` - low: 0-15mph; med: 16-45; high: 46+ mph
+`POSTED_SPEED_LIMIT` - **low**: 0-15, **med**: 16-45, **high**: 46+ mph

-`WEATHER_CONDITION` - CLEAR, CLOUDY/RAIN, SNOW/ICY, UNKNOWN/OTHER, FOG/SMOKE/HAZE, SEVERE_WINDS
+`WEATHER_CONDITION` - **CLEAR, CLOUDY/RAIN, SNOW/ICY, UNKNOWN/OTHER, FOG/SMOKE/HAZE, SEVERE_WINDS**

-`LIGHTING_CONDITION` - DAYLIGHT, (DARKNESS, LIGHTED ROAD), DARKNESS, DUSK, DAWN
+`LIGHTING_CONDITION` - **DAYLIGHT, (DARKNESS, LIGHTED ROAD), DARKNESS, DUSK, DAWN**

-`FIRST_CRASH_TYPE` - PARKED/FIXED, TURN/ANGLE, REAR/NONCOL, SIDESWIPE, PED/CYCLE/OTHER, HEAD/OVER/TRAIN
+`FIRST_CRASH_TYPE` - **PARKED/FIXED, TURN/ANGLE, REAR/NONCOL, SIDESWIPE, PED/CYCLE/OTHER, HEAD/OVER/TRAIN**

-`LANE_CNT` - -1: null/unknown, 0: intersection, 1, 2, 3, 4, 5, 6: six lanes or more
+`LANE_CNT` - **(-1)**: null/unknown, **0**: intersection, **1, 2, 3, 4, 5, 6** (six lanes or more)

-`ALIGNMENT` - (of the road) STRAIGHT, CURVE, HILLCREST
+`ALIGNMENT` (of the road) - **STRAIGHT, CURVE, HILLCREST**

-`ROADWAY_SURFACE_COND` - DRY, WET, UNKNOWN/OTHER, SNOW/ICE/SAND
+`ROADWAY_SURFACE_COND` - **DRY, WET, UNKNOWN/OTHER, SNOW/ICE/SAND**

-`ROAD_DEFECT` - NO DEFECTS, UNKNOWN/OTHER/DEBRIS, WORN/SHOULDER/RUT
+`ROAD_DEFECT` - **NO DEFECTS, UNKNOWN/OTHER/DEBRIS, WORN/SHOULDER/RUT**

-`REPORT_TYPE` = 0: not on scene, desk report; 1: on scene report
+`REPORT_TYPE` = **0**: not on scene, desk report; **1**: on scene report

-`HIT_AND_RUN_I` - 0: no; 1: yes
+`HIT_AND_RUN_I` - **0**: no, **1**: yes

-`DAMAGE` - OVER $1,500, $1500 OR LESS
+`DAMAGE` - **OVER $1,500, $1500 OR LESS**

-`STREET_DIRECTION` - S/W (sunset), N/E (sunrise)
+`STREET_DIRECTION` - **S/W** (sunset), **N/E** (sunrise)

-`NUM_UNITS` - unit=object with velocity; 1, 2, 3: three or more
+`NUM_UNITS` (unit=object with velocity) - **1, 2, 3** (three or more)

-`INJURIES_TOTAL` - 0: none; 1, 2, 3: three or more injuries
+`INJURIES_TOTAL` - **0**: none, **1, 2, 3** (three or more injuries)

-`CRASH_HOUR` - DAWN (5a-7a), DAY (10a-4p), DUSK (5p-7p), NIGHT (8p-4a)
+`CRASH_HOUR` - **DAWN** (5a-7a), **DAY** (10a-4p), **DUSK** (5p-7p), **NIGHT** (8p-4a)

-`CRASH_DAY_OF_WEEK` - WORK (Mon-Thu), LEISURE (Fri-Sun)
+`CRASH_DAY_OF_WEEK` - **WORK** (Mon-Thu), **LEISURE** (Fri-Sun)

-`CRASH_MONTH` - COLD (Nov-Feb), MILD (Mar/Apr/May/Oct), HOT (Jun-Sep)
+`CRASH_MONTH` - **COLD** (Nov-Feb), **MILD** (Mar/Apr/May/Oct), **HOT** (Jun-Sep)

-`POL_NOTIFY_TIME` - QUICK (0-10 minutes), LOW (11-30), MID (31-120), HIGH (120+ minutes)
+`POL_NOTIFY_TIME` - **QUICK** (0-10), **LOW** (11-30), **MID** (31-120), **HIGH** (120+ minutes)

-`NO_TCD` - 0: no traffic control device, 1: TCD present
+`NO_TCD` - **0**: no traffic control device, **1**: TCD present

-`NON_DRIVERS` - 0: no other people aside from drivers involved in crash, 1: passengers/pedestrians/bicyclists/etc. present
+`NON_DRIVERS` - **0**: no other people aside from drivers involved in crash, **1**: passengers/pedestrians/bicyclists/etc. present

-`OOSTATE`: 0: all drivers have an IL state license, 1: out of state drivers present
+`OOSTATE`: **0**: all drivers involved have an IL state license, **1**: out of state drivers present

-`WEIGHT_DIFF` - 0: only passenger cars (3-4000 lbs) involved, 1: at least one heavy (truck, bus) or light (motorcycle) vehicle present
+`WEIGHT_DIFF` - **0**: only passenger cars (3-4000 lbs) involved, **1**: at least one heavy (truck, bus) or light (motorcycle) vehicle present

-`SPEEDING` - 0: no speeding suspected, 1: excessive speed determined to be contributing factor in crash
+`SPEEDING` - **0**: no speeding suspected, **1**: excessive speed determined by officer to be contributing factor in crash

-`UNDER25` - 0: all drivers are 25 and older, 1: at least one under 25 driver involved
+`UNDER25` - **0**: all drivers are 25 and older, **1**: at least one under 25 driver involved

-`ALCOHOL` - 0: none suspected, 1: alcohol involvement suspected, sobriety test requested or administered
+`ALCOHOL` - **0**: none, **1**: alcohol involvement suspected, sobriety test requested or administered

-`AIRBAG` - 0: no airbags deployed, 1: at least one airbag deployed
+`AIRBAG` - **0**: none, **1**: at least one airbag deployed

-`EJECTION` - 0: no people ejection/trapped, 1: at least one person ejected from vehicle / trapped in vehicle
+`EJECTION` - **0**: none, **1**: at least one person ejected from vehicle / trapped in vehicle

 ## Modeling
 We discussed the class imbalance present in this dataset due to the rarity of severe crashes (<2%).
-This imbalance presented itself in the variety of metric scores we observed for accuracy, precision, recall and F1 score.
+This imbalance presented itself in the variety of metric scores observed for accuracy, precision, recall and F1 score.
 We explored Logistic Regression models, feature selection using the Chi-Squared Test, Decision Trees, Random Forests, boosting algorithms and attempted to build a Support Vector Machine model.

 In the end, the least sophisticated (and quickest to build regarding CPU time) logistic regression model fared best in maximizing the metric we were looking for: recall.
 This is because in the real world business case of this project, predicting every actual severe crash as correctly as possible was more important than anything else.
 We achieved a 98% recall rate which came at the cost of precision, which lowered to 14% (highest observed precision score was 71% with AdaBoost).

 In terms of thinking about the methodology each model used, it makes sense that a model based on probabilities was best suited to our real world application of a rare prediction riddled with noise, despite having such a large dataset.
-It goes to show that in machine learning models - bigger isn't always better and complex isn't always better than simple.
+It goes to show that in machine learning models - newer and complex isn't always better than older and simple.

+## Recommendations

+When examining the top 10 features for predicting severe crashes, most would agree that they do not come as a surprise.

+`INJURIES_TOTAL` - a higher number of total injuries in a single crash would often be associated with higher speeds, multiple units involved, multiple passengers which increase the chance of at least one incapacitating injury or fatality.
+`FIRST_CRASH_TYPE_PED/CYCLE/OTHER` - initial impact between 2 units involving a pedestrian or bicyclist.
+`EJECTION` - at least one ejection from or trapped in vehicle.
+`POL_NOTIFY_TIME_QUICK` - 10 minutes or less between actual event and the 911 call reporting it.
+`DAMAGE_OVER $1,500` - this fairly low threshold doesn't tell us too much but clearly higher overall damage costs would be relevant.
+`ALCOHOL` - millions of dollars have been invested in campaigns and laws to mitigate the driving risks after drinking.
+`POL_NOTIFY_TIME_LOW` - same as above, less than 30 minutes (and over 10).
+`SPEEDING` - difficult to prove but clearly a relevant factor where risks rise exponentially with each additional mph.
+`REPORT_TYPE` - police reports collected and generated on scene (dispatched immediately after 911 call) would definitely be more associated with severe crashes than those performed at a desk.
+`AIRBAG` - deployment set to occur at impact speeds above 10-15 mph where experts have determined risk of high injury / death becomes way more likely.

+The only recommendation we would make to the City of Chicago is to see if further improvements can be made to decrease crashes involving pedestrians / bicyclists.
+Due to the large weight disparity and relative nakedness of a person not protected by a surrounding metal structure, it is obvious that ANY reportable crash involving non-vehicles carry a much higher risk of severe injury.
+Additional traffic control devices, road/sign markings, audio/visual warnings and awareness campaigns are possible avenues to explore.

+From how consistent the number of total AND severe crashes have been during the relevant time period (Sep 2017 - Feb 2020), we would conclude that the city is already quite 'mature' when it comes to maximizing safety and minimizing crash severity.
+The mandated seatbelt laws, inclusion of airbags, other vehicle safety equipment, past alcohol awareness campaigns (MADD) have all served to drop this statistic historically low (nationwide).
+It is very likely that this ~2% severe crash rate represents a probability that can never go away because it is tied to an element we cannot eliminate: human error.
+We all get tired, emotional, distracted and make mistakes which is part of being human, but this translates into crashes - both severe and non-severe.
+More often than not, the factors that led to a crash being severe could not have been prevented nor predicted.
+Of the ones that could have been predicted, many measures have already been put in place.

+Another 'soft' recommendation we could make, which would be interesting to compare crash statistics before and after: embrace the revolution of self-driving cars!
+(Once they definitively prove that they are much safer and less error prone than human drivers, of course.)

+## Future Work
+With more time and computing resources available, we would look into including more features and exploring more models, along with preserving initial data values as much as possible.
+Some features with numbered values could have been treated ordinally to see if that resulted in model improvements.
+Including the geographical and specific location data (streets, latitude, longitude, police beat/district) could have changed the baseline approach of this project where maybe we build many models that narrow down to neighborhoods instead of the city as a whole and be able to provide more specific and tailored recommendations.